Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 6. In the `Upload blob` drawer, select a picture from your computer and upload it.
 After a short wait, you should see that your function has been triggered in Visual Studio Code.
 You can then run the code step by step with the `Debug/Step into` command (F11) and see how the `WriteResult` method is executed.

-7. When the code is finished, in the Azure Portal, go back to `techsummiteastereggstore - Blobs` in the crumb bar on top of the portal window.
+7. When the code is finished, in the Azure Portal, go back to `techsummiteastereggstore - Blobs` in the crumb bar on top of the portal window (your storage account's name might be different).

 8. Press the `Refresh` button.
 You should now see a new blob container named `tech-summit-result`.
 Click on this blob container, and notice the presence of a blob named after the file that you just uploaded, with the `.txt` extension.
 This shows that the method call was successful.